 At St. Michael-in-the-Hamlet School, we strive to create a learning environment which promotes respect, diversity and self-awareness and tries to equip all of our pupils with the knowledge, skills, attitudes and values they will need to succeed in their future lives.
 Our pupils learn about children’s rights and try to put them into practice, every day.
 As part of this we aim to support pupils’ spiritual, moral, social and cultural development in order to help them to be thoughtful, caring and active citizens in school and in wider society.

-We want to acknowledge what is currently happening in the world around us, where individuals have not, and are not being treated equally because of their religion, race or the colour of their skin.
-Therefore, we would like to provide you with access to a more diverse range of resources, in order to help you to facilitate important conversations at home, with your loved ones and that offer children messages and information that are full of joy, hope, encouragement and unity.
+We acknowledge what is happening in the world around us, where individuals have not, and are not being treated equally because of their religion, race or the colour of their skin.
+Therefore, we would like to provide our school community with access to a diverse range of resources, in order to help you to facilitate important conversations at home, with your loved ones, that offer children messages and information that are full of joy, hope, encouragement and unity.

-If you wish, please use the following guide, which is full of weblinks and booklists, to help you with questions that you or your familes may have.:
+If you wish, please use the following guide, which is full of weblinks and booklists, to help you with questions that you or your families may have.:

-During the Summer, many thousands of people, across the country, marched in support of the Black Lives Matter movement.
+During the Summer of 2020, many thousands of people, across the country, marched in support of the Black Lives Matter movement.
 Liverpool, was no exception and there were over 7,000 who marched, safely, in an anti-racism demonstration including Mrs. Agis, Mrs. Burch and many of you too!
-If you choose to, you can express your feelings and share your creativity about cultural diversity, both on this page or on your class pages as well.
+If you choose to, you can express your feelings and share your creativity about cultural diversity, both on this page or on your class pages.